infracost/docs/docs/getting_started.md

     infracost register
     ```

     The key is saved in `~/.config/infracost/config.yml`.
-The `INFRACOST_API_KEY` environment variable should be used to set the API key in CI systems.
 If you prefer, you can run your own [Cloud Pricing API](faq#can-i-run-my-own-cloud-pricing-api).

 3. Run Infracost using our example Terraform project to see how it works.
-You can also play with the `main.tf` file in the example:

     ```sh
     git clone https://github.com/infracost/example-terraform.git
+    cd example-terraform
-    infracost --tfdir example-terraform/aws
+    infracost --tfdir aws
+    # You can play with `main.tf` and re-run infracost to compare costs
     ```

+The [Infracost GitHub Action](integrations#github-action), [GitLab CI template](integrations#gitlab-ci) or [CircleCI Orb](integrations#circleci) can be used to automatically add a comment showing the cost estimate `diff` between a pull/merge request and the master branch.

 ## Usage methods